Approach to Reading

 - challenging others’ ideas and views courteously

 In order for children to make the best progress possible, it is essential that they read regularly at home with an adult and have the opportunity to discuss what they have read to demonstrate and develop their comprehension.
-Research suggested that just 10 minutes of reading and discussion a day can make a dramatic difference to their educational attainment.
+Research suggests that just 10 minutes of reading and discussion a day can make a dramatic difference to their educational attainment.

 Please find below a document with a list of questions related to the points above to help initiate discussion about a text and develop these essential skills.